code-warrior/drop-down-menu/README.md

 # Drop Menu
 ![Drop Down Menu screenshot](img/drop-down-menu.png "Drop Down Menu screenshot")

-This is a simple drop down menu made with Sass (version 3.2.12, Media Mark).
-It’s thoroughly commented for pedagogical reasons.
+This is a simple drop down menu made with CSS via Sass (version 3.2.12, Media Mark).
+CSS isn’t included with this project.
+You’ll need Sass to compile it.
+See below.

 — Roy Vanegas